German-Thai Chamber of Commerce: Membership

 Member companies are diverse, covering a broad range of industries.
 GTCC's members are small and medium-sized companies as well as large enterprises.
 Manufacturers, service providers, financial institutions, trade organizations, and public bodies and educational institutions are among the GTCC's members.
-With more than 600 members, the GTCC is one of the largest bilateral Chambers of Commerce in Thailand.
+With nearly 600 members, the GTCC is one of the largest bilateral Chambers of Commerce in Thailand.
 A membership with the German-Thai Chamber of Commerce offers a variety of benefits, which allow participating companies to emerge with prestige and a good reputation in the German-Thai business community.

 Partners

 The German-Thai Chamber of Commerce is co-operating with the German Chambers of Industry and Commerce (IHK) as well as with the Association of German Chambers of Industry and Commerce (DIHK).

-Other partners include the Federal Ministry for Economic Affairs and Climate Action (BMWK), the German International Cooperation / Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), The German Business Portal iXPOS, as well as Germany Trade and Invest (GTAI).
+Other partners include the Federal Ministry for Economic Affairs and Energy (BMWE), the German International Cooperation / Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), The German Business Portal iXPOS, as well as Germany Trade and Invest (GTAI).